CBC-UCONN/RNA-Seq-Model-Organism-Arabidopsis-thaliana/README.md

 <h2 id="First_Point_Header">Introduction and programs</h2>

 *Arabidopsis thaliana* is a small flowering plant that is used as a model system in research of plant biology.
 It helped researchers to build basic understanding around molecular, biochemical and genetics processes in the plants.
-A wealth of knowledge and information is available around Arabidopsis genomics (genome sequence, transcriptome, genetic markers etc) and hence could be used as ideal system to develop fundamental understanding plant RNA-seq analysis before venturing in the transcriptomics world of non moodel species.
+A wealth of knowledge and information is available around Arabidopsis genomics (genome sequence, transcriptome, genetic markers etc) and hence could be used as ideal system to develop fundamental understanding plant RNA-seq analysis before venturing in the transcriptomics world of non model species.
 In this tutorial we will be using RNAseq dataset from the flower buds of A. thaliana and the study was published in "Frontiers in Plant Science" (https://www.frontiersin.org/articles/10.3389/fpls.2019.00763/full).
 This study was aimed at understanding the functional role of Monoacylglycerol lipase (MAGL) hydrolyzes known to produce free fatty acid and glycerol.
 The enzyme is well studied in animal kingdom but a little is known about its function in plants.
 This study involves ectopic expression (EE) of BnaC.MAGL8.a in Arabidopsis to explore its potential biological function.
 They observed that this ectopic expression causes male sterility by affecting the devlopment of pollens.
 To develop their molecular understanding around the process they carried out RNAseq studies in the flower buds.
 Total 6 RNAseq datasets representing 3 biological replicates each for WT and BnaC.MAGL8.a were used in this study The RNA profiles are archived in the SRA, and meta Information on each may be viewed through the SRA ID: SRR8428904, SRR8428905, SRR8428906, SRR8428907, SRR8428908, SRR8428909(https://www.ncbi.nlm.nih.gov/Traces/study/?acc=SRP178230).

 The Sequence Read Archive, or SRA, is a publicly available database containing read sequences from a variety of experiments.
 Scientists who would like their read sequences present on the SRA submit a report containing the read sequences, experimental details, and any other accessory meta-data.